For urgent consular assistance call

 More information:

-Botswana only recognises dual nationality up to the age of 21, where the citizen was also born in Botswana.
-Otherwise Botswana does not recognise dual nationality.
+Botswana only recognises dual nationality in certain circumstances.
+Otherwise, Botswana does not recognise dual nationality.

-This limits the consular services we can give if you're arrested or detained.
+This limits the consular services we can give you if you're arrested or detained.

 More information:

-You dont need a visa if you're a tourist visiting for up to 90 days.
-If you're travelling with children you'll need extra documents.
+You don't need a visa if you're a tourist visiting for up to 90 days.
+If you're travelling with children, you may need extra documents.

 Botswana accepts Australian emergency passports.
 But, if you need to enter Botswana on an emergency passport, you'll need to apply for a visa before you go.
 You can't get one on arrival.